 Most of us also know that in order to achieve this, we need to strip off the excess fat that’s covering our abs by focusing on our diet.

 And you’ll have to do this until you get down, depending on your gender:

 That said, achieving well-developed abs and an impressive looking midsection goes beyond this.
 Now, it's true that your diet will be mainly responsible for revealing your abs in the first place.
 But here's the crucial part.
 Your training will then be responsible for how developed and how well your abs and overall midsection look once they’re finally revealed.

-But in order to best do this, you need to first understand the basic anatomy of the core muscles.
-That’s because they each play a vital role in contributing to the overall look of your midsection.
+In order to best do this, you need to first understand the basic anatomy of the core muscles.
+That's because they each play a vital role in contributing to the overall look of your midsection.

 First off, there’s the rectus abdominis.